ksilz/bpf-talks-openj9-memory/README.md

-# betterprojectsfaster.com Talk: OpenJ9
+# Eclipse OpenJ9: Memory Diet for Your JVM Applications

+## What is this?

-## Running The Benchmarks
+## How can I run the Benchmarks Myself?
 ### Benchmark Suite

 Just running it: